 When I started my 8-week summer project at Triangle Residential Options for Substance Abusers, Inc., more widely known as TROSA, I had a few general expectations about how the summer would go.Read More

 To ensure you support our community partner successfully, SRT requires you to commit to significant preparation, including readings and background research.
-You will also agree to attend:
+You will also agree to complete:

-The SRT program is open to second- and third-year undergraduates who have demonstrated an interest in global health through coursework.
+The SRT program is open to second-year and third-year undergraduates who have demonstrated an interest in global health through coursework.
+Students wishing to use this experience for their global health major experiential learning activity (ELA) requirement should take an approved global health ethics course before the start of the program.
 Previous community-based project experience is preferred but not required.

 Students should view the extended calendar for the program here, including the Spring 2023 workshop dates and times.
 Applicants are encouraged to read about the 2021 & 2022 projects by reviewing the past site descriptions which contain blog posts and posters from previous teams.

 Step 1: Review opportunities and choose a project location.

 Step 3: Send a CV and a copy of your most recent transcript to firstname.lastname@example.org.

 Assistant Director for Experiential Learning and Graduate Admissions